Time of Year: Winter

 Note that if the weather permits, snowshoes may be used for the hike, providing we have enough adults for appropriate supervision ratios.

-Science and Technology - Understanding Life Systems: Needs and Characteristics of Living Things
+Science and Technology - Understanding Life Systems: Growth and Changes in Animals

 Post Visit Resource - Winter Birds